 Cancellation and curtailment

 Sometimes things go wrong that are out of our control.
 An airline can go bust, a hotel can close or a family emergency can mean we have to cancel our plans.
-Post Office Travel Insurance may be able to protect you against these eventualities.
-You’re covered from the point you take out your policy, so if something serious prevents you from going you can make a claim.
-And if you have to make alternative arrangements while you’re away because of events beyond your control, you may be able to claim for that too.
+Travel insurance may be able to protect you against these eventualities.

 Loss of belongings

 Losing anything while away can be distressing, particularly if it’s valuable or important, like a passport.
 If it wasn’t the result of negligence on your part, you may be able to claim for items you’ve lost or had stolen and get contributions toward the cost of replacements.